stevenschmatz/ENGR-100/Lecture_Notes/lecture_2.md

 ### Verilog

 Verilog is a hardware description language (HDL) that we use in ENGR 100-250.
 It looks a lot like C, but it is *not a programming language*.
 Why not?
-In an HDL,
+In an HDL, an OR-gate is OR-ing at all times.
+That's what it does.
+Whereas if you have a line of code, `A++`, it is only executed when you tell it to.